White House to establish national monument honoring Emmett Till

 In August of 1955, Carolyn Bryant Donham, a White woman working as a grocery clerk, accused Till of making improper advances towards her while she was alone in her store in Money, Mississippi.

-Three days later, Till was abducted from his relatives home.
-On Aug.
+Three days later, Till was abducted from his relatives' home.
+Then on Aug.
 31, 1955, three days after his abduction, his mutilated body was recovered from the Tallahatchie River.

 The following month, Donham's husband, Roy Bryant — along with Roy's half-brother J.W.
 Milam — were both acquitted of murder charges in Till's death.